daticahealth/Datica-V3/README.md

 - PHP Standards are based on [PHP-FIG](https://www.php-fig.org/).

 ### Theming
-- In Statamic, all theme files are in the folder `site/themes/main`.
+- In Statamic, all theme files are in the folder `public/themes/main`.
 This includes the `package.json` and `node_modules`.
 - Make sure you are on a recent version of Node (v10+) and NPM (v6+).
 I prefer [n](https://github.com/tj/n) for managing node versions.
-- Run `npm install` in `public/site/themes/main` directory.
+- Run `npm install`
 - Set localURL variable in `webpack.mix.js` to be the url you are using locally
-- To view the rendered site, run open `site/themes/main` in a Terminal window and run `npm run watch`.
+- To view the rendered site, run `npm run watch`.
 This will run the site using Browser Sync in your default browser.
 Assets will now compile and livereload.

 ### JavaScript
 - Compiling assets is done with Laravel Mix, the config file for this is `webpack.mix.js`